Zaczero/LinqFasterer/Benchmarks.md

 # Benchmark master file

 This is a file containing results of all the benchmarks merged together.
 Please remember that `CTRL + F` is your friend if you are looking for a specific result.
-Alternatively, you can browse the `Benchmarks` directory for individual files.
+Alternatively, you can browse the `benchmarks` directory for individual files.
 They may contain some extra notes which are not present in this file.

 ## Contributing